AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 // The value we get from the promise
 ```

-We immediately resolved our promise and see the result in the console.
+We immediately resolved our promise and can see the result in the console.

 We can combine a `setTimeout()` to wait a certain amount of time before resolving.